 Symptoms of Trigeminal Neuralgia (TN) :-

-1. Type one is characterized by sudden, burning pain that is severe.
+1. Type one is characterized by sudden, burning severe pain.
 It's like getting shocked by electricity, and it can last only seconds up to a couple of minutes.
-Unfortunately, these brief episodes can often occur repeatedly up to two hours.
+Unfortunately, these brief episodes can often occur repeatedly for up to two hours.

 2. Type two is more of a constant burning pain that has less intensity compared to type one.